Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Related Work

-Recent work in dynamic 3D scene modeling has largely shifted from Neural Radiance Fields (NeRFs)~\cite{mildenhall2021nerf, park2021nerfies} to 4D extensions of 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, which offer superior rendering quality and computational efficiency.
+\paragraph{Dynamic novel view synthesis.} Recent work in dynamic 3D scene modeling has largely shifted from Neural Radiance Fields (NeRFs)~\cite{mildenhall2021nerf, park2021nerfies} to 4D extensions of 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, which offer superior rendering quality and computational efficiency.
 The most common strategy is to learn a deformation field that maps a single set of canonical Gaussians to their state at each observed timestep~\cite{wu20244d, yang2024deformable, duisterhof2023deformgs, huang2024sc, liu2025dynamic}.
 This process is often accelerated using compact and efficient neural representations such as HexPlanes~\cite{cao2023hexplane,fridovich2023k}.
 However, deformation-based representations learn independent per-timestep deformations from a canonical space; as a result, they do not explicitly introduce new structure or capture the local spatio-temporal dependencies and monotonic growth inherent in plant growth.

 Another line of work optimizes 4D spatio-temporal Gaussians to represent the scene’s evolution~\cite{yang20244d, duan20244d, li2024spacetime}.
 A related approach models the continuous trajectory of each Gaussian’s parameters over time, often using simple functions such as polynomials~\cite{lin2024gaussian, wang2024shape}.
 Finally, some methods adopt a sequential strategy, propagating Gaussian parameters from one frame to the next to enforce temporal consistency~\cite{luiten2024dynamic}.
-However, these methods often rely on auxiliary inputs (e.g., optical flow or depth) or use masks to remove “inactive” Gaussians, which breaks explicit 3D correspondences between timesteps.
+However, these methods often rely on auxiliary inputs (e.g., optical flow or depth) or use masks to remove "inactive" Gaussians, which breaks explicit 3D correspondences between timesteps; sequential methods additionally assume persistent structures, and cannot account for new geometry emerging over time.
 In contrast, our approach models plant growth as a continuous, temporally coherent 3D Gaussian flow, enabling both the introduction of new structures and accurate prediction of unseen timesteps.